heutelbeck/sapl-policy-engine/sapl-node/README.md

 #### Configuration Type

 The `io.sapl.pdp.embedded.pdp-config-type` property allows you to set the source for the [configuration](#configuration-path) and [policies](#policy-storage-location).
-You can choose between the values `RESOURCES` and `FILESYSTEM`.
+You can choose between the values `RESOURCES`, `DIRECTORY`, `MULTI_DIRECTORY`, and `BUNDLES`.
 This property defaults to the `RESOURCES` value if no configuration is provided.
-The `FILESYSTEM` value is preconfigured by default.
+The `DIRECTORY` value is preconfigured by default.

 If the property is set to `RESOURCES`, the system will load a predetermined set of documents and `pdp.json` from the bundled resource during runtime.
 These resources cannot be updated while the system is running.

-If the property is set to `FILESYSTEM`, the system will monitor directories for documents and configuration changes.
+If the property is set to `DIRECTORY`, the system will monitor a single directory for documents and configuration changes.
 Any updates made to the documents and configuration during runtime will be automatically reflected in existing subscriptions and new decisions will be sent if necessary.

+If the property is set to `MULTI_DIRECTORY`, the system monitors subdirectories within a base directory.
+Each subdirectory name becomes the pdpId for multi-tenant routing.
+This allows different tenants to have separate policy sets.

+If the property is set to `BUNDLES`, the system monitors a directory for `.saplbundle` files.
+Each bundle filename (without extension) becomes the pdpId for multi-tenant routing.
+Bundles can be signed for integrity verification.

 #### Configuration File